Wrinkle Reduction: Laser Resurfacing&Injection Therapy

 There are many factors that contribute to the onset of wrinkles.
 The following are the most significant:

 Wrinkles are a by-product of the aging process.
 With age, skin cells divide slower, and the inner layer of the skin, called the dermis, begins to thin.
 The network of elastin and collagen fibers, which support the outer layer, loosens and unravels, which results in depressions on the surface.
-With aging, skin also loses its elasticity and is less able to retain moisture.
-In addition, oil-secreting glands are less efficient and the skin is slower to heal.
-All of these contribute to the development of wrinkles.
+With aging, skin also loses its elasticity, becomes more fragile and is less able to retain moisture.
+In addition, oil-secreting glands are less efficient which makes the skin drier and appear more wrinkled.
+All of these factors contribute to the development of wrinkles.

 Facial muscle contractions